 Active members of identified high school clubs and organizations can receive a partial tuition scholarship up to $3,000 for certificate programs, $6,000 for Associate degree programs and $9,000 for Bachelor degree programs, which covers the duration of their program.
 In recent years, scholarships have been offered to members of these organizations: Future Business Leaders of America, Distributive Education Clubs of America, SkillsUSA, Technology Students Association, Future Farmers of America, Health Occupations Students of America, Business Professionals of America, JROTC, and Family Community and Career Leaders of America.

 Culinary students who are recognized as winners at the ProStart Competition are eligible for a maximum award of up to $2,500 for the duration of their program.

-Students who applied and are awarded a Lou Holtz scholarship will have that award matched by PTC up to $10,000 for their program.
+Up to four students who applied and are awarded a Lou Holtz scholarship will have that award matched by PTC up to $10,000 for their program.
 Students should apply to the Lou Holtz Scholarship Foundation for consideration.